CosmosOS/Cosmos/Docs/articles/Kernel/VFS.md

 # Read All bytes from a specific file

 As like the ReadAllText Method, ReadAllBytes should return all bytes the bytes from a file.
+You can use this to load files that include data and not just text.

 ```C#
 try